lib.content

 Returns:

-Filtered text or list of text blocks with missing characters or words omitted, depending on mode.
+Filtered text or list of text blocks with missing data omitted, depending on mode.

 Split running text into a list of sentences.